 Since the participant's answer can be reliably extracted only when a trial has no missing data, when the target was not missed and the reaching distance was not short,

-A specification of the trials with which performance should be estimated when implementing the participant exclusion criterion number 2, was added.
+A specification of the trials for which performance should be estimated when implementing the participant exclusion criterion 2 was added.
 The participant's answer can be reliably extracted only when a trial has no missing data, when the target was not missed and the reaching distance was not short.
-Therefore only these trials should be included when estimating performance (p.
+Therefore, only these trials should be included when estimating performance (p.
 8, line 18-20).